Care & advice

 In this section:

 Perhaps you’ve not visited the dentist recently and since your last check up you’ve spotted some decay, or part of a tooth is noticeably suffering.
-Now is the time to call an make an appointment.
+Now is the time to call our Wolverhampton team to make an appointment.
 If decay has already set in and caused damage to the tooth, it may be that a filling is not sufficient.
 The next step to cover the damage and restore your tooth to its natural looking state is an onlay or inlay.
 Onlays and inlays bridge the gap between a small filling and the need to cover the tooth entirely with a crown, and will stop decay before it develops into something more serious.

 When it comes to dentistry, our experts work hard to maintain and keep your teeth as healthy as possible for as long as possible.
 The longer you can keep your natural teeth, the better it is for your overall oral health.
 Inlays and onlays are a method of preserving teeth which have been attacked by decay.
 While crowns are an option for damaged teeth, they often require your dentist to file down or remove a little of your existing tooth, in order for the sleeve to fit nicely over the top and stay in line with your existing teeth.
 Onlays and inlays fit onto your teeth in a way that maintains all or most of your current tooth structure.